bahelms/chess_crunch/README.md

 TODO:
 - MVP:
-  * Change when drill is completed; waiting on button click puts in a bad state when page is refreshed after the drill is done.
   * Set halted cycle into correct state after solutions are provided
 - Nice to have:
+  * Check TODOs
+  * Refactor Cycles.complete_drill to also persist the drill
   * Change Next Drill button text when there is no other drill
   * When creating positions, orient board based on To Play
   * Restyle position edit page on mobile